-(2) Beginning in 2017, net international migration population from U.S. Census estimates is included in all jurisdictions.

-(3) Population estimates were not updated for purposes of charging membership fees in 2021 so as to provide members with financial relief during the COVID pandemic.

-(4) The total full member population amounts will double count the populations for villages and townships that are members because they are also included in the population figures for counties that are members.
+- (2) Beginning in 2017, net international migration population from U.S. Census estimates is included in all jurisdictions. - (3) Population estimates were not updated for purposes of charging membership fees in 2021 so as to provide members with financial relief during the COVID pandemic. - (4) The total full member population amounts will double count the populations for villages and townships that are members because they are also included in the population figures for counties that are members. - (5) Full member in 2022.
+Previously, it was a limited member only involved in CORPO. - 2023 Non-MPO members These members are outside the Metropolitan Planning Organization (MPO) area and pay the Non-MPO rate. - 2023 CORPO members Non-MPO member is in the Central Ohio Rural Planning Organization, with CORPO rates beginning in 2022.

-also included in the population figures for counties that are members.

-(5) Full member in 2022.
-Previously, it was a limited member only involved in CORPO.

-^{ 2023} Non-MPO members - These members are outside the Metropolitan Planning Organization (MPO) area and pay the Non-MPO rate.

-^{ 2023} CORPO members - Non-MPO member is in the Central Ohio Rural Planning Organization, with CORPO rates beginning in 2022.

-(6) Populations estimates were prepared with an updated methodology for 2023 that included other year-over-year changes such as household size, housing occupancy, migration estimates, and housing construction permits which contributed to the change in overall amounts in member population from prior year's estimates.
+(6) Populations estimates were prepared with an updated methodology for 2023 that included other year-over-year changes such as household size, housing occupancy, migration estimates, and housing construction permits which contributed to the decreased overall amounts in member population from prior year's estimates